SorinoSSK/VFlowTech-Doc/content/apps/vft/what-is-vft/index.md

 Hardware → Communication → Software Backend → Applications

 The **VFT Core** sits in the *Software Backend* layer, does all the heavy lifting, and interacts with the **VFT Frontend** ie. the *Applications* layer through a set of APIs.
-We call the combined VFT Core and Frontend experience the VFT Platform.
-Now talking about the layers below – VFT supports major IoT *Communication* protocols such as HTTPS, MQTT, CoAP, and it agnostic to the IoT *Hardware*, commonly referred to as device or gateway.
-This means VFT can ingest data from any hardware source (sensors, gateways, devices of any brand, of any output type ie. RS485, 4-20mA, 0-10V, pulse, etc., over any channel ie. WiFi, 3G/4G, LoRaWAN, Sigfox, NB-IoT, Satellite, etc.) as long as they are communicating over the supported protocols (HTTPS, MQTT, CoAP).
+We call the combined VFT Core and Frontend experience in the VFT Platform.
+Now talking about the layers below – VFT supports major IoT *Communication* protocols such as HTTPS, MQTT, and it agnostic to the IoT *Hardware*, commonly referred to as device or gateway.
+This means VFT can ingest data from any hardware source (sensors, gateways, devices of any brand, of any output type ie. RS485, 4-20mA, 0-10V, pulse, etc., over any channel ie. WiFi, 3G/4G, LoRaWAN, Sigfox, NB-IoT, Satellite, etc.) as long as they are communicating over the supported protocols (HTTPS, MQTT).

-The VFT platform consists of multiple blocks responsible for handling different aspects needed to run a complete IoT platform (as shown in the figure below).
+The VFT platform consists of multiple blocks responsible for handling different aspects needed to run a complete Energy System (as shown in the figure below).
 And one of the most important user-facing blocks is the VFT AppStore.
-VFT is an app-based platform with a very intuitive OS-like UI.
+VFlowTech Energy System is an app-based platform with a very intuitive OS-like UI.

 The apps in the VFT AppStore can be segregated into six categories: